-When your student applies to Cypress College, your role as a parent changes.
+When your student applies to Cypress College, your role changes.
 It’s no more or less important; it’s just different.
-At this point, parents are asked to cheer from the sidelines.
-A parent’s role shifts from the “protector” to the “supporter.”
+You are asked to cheer from the sidelines.
+Your role shifts from the “protector” to the “supporter.”
 This is a difficult step for some parents.
-It means that their students may make mistakes or experience failure, but it facilitates the partnership between the student and his/her professors at Cypress College.
+It means that your student may make mistakes or experience failure, but these trials may strengthen the partnership between your student and their professors at Cypress College.

-As you’re supporting your student in college, we suggest you –
+As you support your student in college, we suggest you –

-- Honor the relationship between your student and his/her professor.
+- Honor the relationship between your student and their professor.

 - Avoid rescuing your student.

-- Let your student learn by trying new things and allowing “failure”.
-It can turn into a positive experience.
+- Let your student try new things and allow “failure.”
+These can turn into positive experiences.

-- Allow your student to make her/his own decisions.
+- Encourage your student to make their own decisions.

 - Refer your student to a DSS counselor for advice and questions that you cannot answer.

-Also keep in mind that once students, whether they are 18 years old or not, enroll in a postsecondary institution, they become the sole guardian of all records maintained by that institution.
+Also keep in mind that when students enroll in college, whether they are 18 years old, they become the sole guardian of all records maintained by that institution.
 Under the Family Educational Rights and Privacy Act of 1976 (FERPA), students have the right to access their own records upon written request.
 The parent or guardian does not share that right.
 This means that parents do not have access to their student’s grades, transcripts, or any information concerning the services being provided through DSS.
 We understand, however, that a student may wish to share educational information with their parents, so students wishing to grant access to their records to parents are required to provide written permission and release of information to individual departments, including DSS.